 You also must demonstrate great patience.
 Since, by its nature, deadline-oriented work is stressful, you will be working with people who are under a lot of stress.
 You have to keep team members calm, extracting the emotion from situations and presenting a path forward.

 The Ideal Project Manager

 The ideal project manager can be very hard to find.
-And, most people struggle if they are trying to manage projects while fulfilling the role of business owner and/or technician (creative, developer or otherwise).
+And, most people struggle if they are trying to manage projects while fulfilling the role of the business owner and/or technician (creative, developer, or otherwise).
 Don’t underestimate the need for someone who intentionally tries to push projects forward.
 Consider adding a project manager to help you get your life back.

 For more strategies on how Project Management can help your business be successful, visit the Complete Guide to Successful Small Business Operations.